malramsay64/phd-thesis/05_Crystal_Melting/results.md

-While it is difficult to make a direct comparison to the Lewis--Wahnström model as there is no data published on crystal melting rates, only growth rates. [@Pedersen2011] The growth of a Lewis--Wahnström crystal to comprise all 356 molecules in the simulation occurs over a period of $\approx 5\tau_S$.
+While it is difficult to make a direct comparison to the Lewis--Wahnström model as there is no data published on crystal melting rates, only growth rates. [@Pedersen2011] The growth of a Lewis--Wahnström crystal from zero to all 356 molecules in the simulation occurs over a period of $\approx 5\tau_S$.
 The *fastest* melting rate measured for the trimer molecule is $\approx 0.4 \tau_R$ meaning in the same timescale less than 2 layers of the crystal will have melted.